 To boost your chances of getting a credit card, make sure you know your credit score and leverage prequalification tools.

 But what happens if you aren’t approved?
-Not only will you not receive the card you wanted, but your credit score can be damaged in the process – thanks to a hard pull on your report.
+Not only will you not receive the card you wanted, your credit score can be damaged in the process – thanks to a hard pull on your report.

 Know your credit score